ProjectEvergreen/greenwood/www/pages/docs/server-rendering.md

     user.js
 ```

-Greenwood will now build and serve all the static content from the _pages/_ directory BUT will also start a server that will fulfill requests to anything server rendered pages.
+Greenwood will now build and serve all the static content from the _pages/_ directory as before _BUT_ will also start a server that will now fulfill requests to the newly added server rendered pages too.
 Neat!

 ### Render vs Prerender